Creating Context Menus for Apps¶

 The following image depicts the context menu we want to create for our

-App.
+Tutorial App.
 The just defined top level steps are visible above the

 content area.